 Before the settlement is finalized, an attorney drafts this trust to hold and disburse settlement proceeds and potentially other property for the benefit of the person receiving the settlement.

 Certain benefits are needs-based, meaning eligibility hinges upon any income or assets.
 Such benefits include SSI and Medicaid.
 Receipt of settlement proceeds therefore can endanger eligibility for such needs based programs such as SSI, Medicaid and others.
 Social security disability is based not on income and assets, but on disability and time paid in to the system and is generally not jeopardized.
-Those wondering whether or not they are eligible for disability benefits may want to seek the services of Crest SSD, who operate across most states; they can also assist you in submitting a potentially successful application.

 Supplemental Needs Trust Requirements

 A correctly established supplemental needs trust will protect the settlement proceeds, so benefit administrators will not consider funds in the trust or disbursements as resource or income, disqualifying the individual.
 To accomplish this goal, the trust typically gives the trustee sole discretion over trust disbursements and bars the trustee from making disbursements that would impair eligibility.
 The trust must be created for the beneficiary’s sole benefit and bar creditors from going after trust assets.

 Implementation of a supplemental needs trust has as its basic objective to protect settlement funds as “non-countable” for purposes of benefit eligibility.

 Supplemental needs trusts can be targeted to various benefits, often SSI, whose eligibility requirements are established under 42 USC §1382.
 The test requires that the recipient have no more than $2,000 worth of assets – outside of specific assets excluded under §1382b.
 Therefore, by way of example, distributions from the trust are kept well within the statutory requirements and commonly paid out to third parties providing supplemental needs.